Cathay Pacific backs down, extends pilot housing allowances for a year

 Chris Beebe, the general secretary of the Hong Kong Aircrew Officers Association, said on Monday the vote by members was due to close on Dec.
 22. He declined to comment on the housing allowance extension.

+The airline completed last week a year-end negotiation with the Cathay Pacific Airways Flight Attendants Union in which it agreed to a 1 percent salary rise next year but capped a year-end bonus at HK$35,000 or one month’s salary, whichever is lower, according to the union’s Facebook page.

-Reporting by Jamie Freed in SINGAPORE and Anne Marie Roantree in HONG KONG; Editing by Muralikumar Anantharaman
+Cathay did not immediately respond to a request for a comment on the year-end bonus. ($1 = 7.8081 Hong Kong dollars) (Reporting by Jamie Freed; Additional reporting by Anne Marie Roantree in HONG KONG; Editing by Muralikumar Anantharaman)